txoof/epdlib/README.md

             'relative': False,           # this block is not relative to any other.
 It has an ABSOLUTE position (0, 0) 'mode': 'L',                 # treat this image as an 8bit gray-scale image },
+    'vertical_rule_1' :{
+            'type': 'DrawBlock',         # required as of v0.6 'shape': 'rounded_rectangle',# shape to draw
+            'abs_x': 5,                  # absolute x dimension of shape in pixels 'scale_y': .8,               # scale shape so it is 80% of available area
+            'halign': 'center',          # horizontally center in area 'valign': 'center',          # vertically center in area 'draw_format': {'radius': 5, # any key word args (kwargs) needed for formatting the shpae 'outline': 128,
+                            'width': 2},
+            'height': 1/4,
+            'width': .02,
+            'abs_coordinates': (None, 0), # x value will be calculated from the 'tux_image' block, the y value is "0" 'relative': ['tux_img', 'vertical_rule_1'] # use 'tux_image' X value, use 'vertical_rule_1' for Y value
+    },
     'pangram_a': {
-                'type': 'TextBlock',     # required as ov v0.6 'image': None,           # set to None if this is a text block 'max_lines': 3,          # maximum lines of text to use when wrapping text 'padding': 10,           # padding around all edges (in pixles) 'width': 3/4,            # proportion of the entire width 'height': 1/4,           # proprtion of the entire height 'abs_coordinates': (None, 0), # absolute coordinates within the final image (use None for those
+            'type': 'TextBlock',          # required as ov v0.6 'image': None,                # set to None if this is a text block 'max_lines': 3,               # maximum lines of text to use when wrapping text 'padding': 10,                # padding around all edges (in pixles) 'width': .73,                 # proportion of the entire width 'height': 1/4,                # proprtion of the entire height 'abs_coordinates': (None, 0), # absolute coordinates within the final image (use None for those
                                           # coordinates that are relative to other blocks and will be calculated
-                'hcenter': False,         # horizontal-center the text and the resulting image 'vcenter': True,         # vertically-center the text within the block 'relative': ['tux_img', 'pangram_a'], # blocks to which THIS block's coordinates are relative to
+            'hcenter': False,             # horizontal-center the text and the resulting image 'vcenter': True,              # vertically-center the text within the block 'relative': ['vertical_rule_1', 'pangram_a'], # blocks to which THIS block's coordinates are relative to
                                                         # -- in this case X: `weather_img` and Y: `temperature`
                                                         # the width of the block `weather` will be used to
                                                         # to calculate the X value of this block and the Y value
                                                         # specified within the `temperature` block will be used
-                'font': './fonts/Open_Sans/OpenSans-Regular.ttf', # TTF Font face to use; relative paths are OK 'font_size': None         # set this to None to automatically scale the font to the size of the block },
+            'font': './fonts/Open_Sans/OpenSans-Regular.ttf', # TTF Font face to use; relative paths are OK 'font_size': None,             # set this to None to automatically scale the font to the size of the block 'mode': 'L'                    # set text blocks to "mode": L" to enable anti-aliasing on HD screens (automatically disabled on non HD)
+    },
     'pangram_b': {
                 'type': 'TextBlock',